 Villa Ippocampi is situated on the hillside at the outskirts of the village of Koutouloufari about 30 km from Heraklion.
 It is one km from the sea, between the busy tourist resorts of Chersonissos and Malia, but the spot itself is quiet.
 It’s a really good location if you want a calm home base with plenty of entertainment nearby.
 You are definitely not removed from traditional Greece: at walking distance you will find three ‘authentic’ villages – Koutouloufari, Piscopiano and old-Chersonissos – that have barely been touched by tourism.
 But sports and pleasures like scuba diving and all sorts of water sports, golf, go-kart, horseback riding, excursions to the countryside, showing off on the beach, dancing through the night are also all possible in this part of Crete.

 There are several ways to get to Crete.
 There are international airports near Heraklion and Hania, and ferries from Piraeus arrive at Hania, Rethymno, Heraklion and Agios Nikolaos.
 To get to Villa Ippocampi it is best to fly or take a ferry to Iraklion.
 The drive from the airport (or port) of Iraklion takes less than half an hour.
 You should head east on the national road and turn off after roughly 24 km at the sign for Hersonissos and Stalida.
 After 2 km, at the Stop sign, you turn left.
-After 1 km you will see a supermarket (Select).
+After 1 km you will see a supermarket (Spar).
 Turn left immediately on to the little road that leads uphill, turn left again after 1 km and you will see Villa Ippocampi on your right.